rhregalado/rhregalado.github.io/_essays/essay5.md

 <h2>
   <strong>Murals of the Stations of the Cross</strong>
-  <em style="font-weight: normal;"> by National Artist for Painting Vicente Manansala in collaboration with National Artist for Visual Arts Ang Kiukok</em>
+  <em style="font-weight: normal;"> by National Artist for Painting <a href="https://ncca.gov.ph/about-culture-and-arts/culture-profile/national-artists-of-the-philippines/vicente-manansala/" target="_blank">Vicente Manansala</a> in collaboration with National Artist for Visual Arts <a href="https://ncca.gov.ph/about-culture-and-arts/culture-profile/national-artists-of-the-philippines/ang-kiukok/" target="_blank">Ang Kiukok</a></em>
 </h2>

 <p>Between the pillars sustaining the church dome, are fourteen walls each bearing a mural from the <em>Via Crucis</em> or Stations of the Cross, rendered in raw and expressive Cubist elements by Vicente Manansala, assisted by a then-younger Ang Kiukok.
 The two artists undertook the monumental task of painting several mural-sized Stations of the Cross, with each panel spanning the full height and width of the rectangular walls beneath the lower roof.
 To complete this vast project, Manansala enlisted his student Ang Kiukok, who would later follow his mentor’s modernist vision, and join him among the Order of National Artists.</p>